The Deadly Attachment: Notes

-The grenade was scripted to be inserted into Mainwaring's trousers, but Arthur Lowe refused and so Jones was chosen instead.

 Adaptations

-The episode was adapted for radio and a recreation of this episode formed the fourth instalment of the 2007 Dad's Army Stage Show.
+The episode was adapted for radio and a recreation of this episode formed the fourth instalment of the 2007 Dad's Army stage show.
 In 1976, the episode script was selected as the basis of an unsuccessful pilot episode for an American Broadcasting Company adaptation called The Rear Guard.
 The script also forms part of the combination of four shortened episodes published for amateur production.

 The episode has been adapted on a number of occasions.
 Some changes were made when this episode was adapted for radio.
-In particular, it was The Vicar, not Hodges, who became the hostage.
+In particular, it was the Vicar, not Hodges, who became the hostage.
+Additionally, the U-boat captain was given the name "Müller", while he remained unnamed in the TV adaption.